 When there is no restriction on time, I would say 20 minutes of shooting time is more than sufficient for a portrait session where there are no outfit changes required.
 If you have n't got something good by then, the chances are you probably won't that day.
 The reason has a lot to do with the fact that your subject has a limited amount of optimal energy.
 As a photographer, if you loose this energy, your subject’s self-confidence will begin to fade.
 Once this is gone, your chances of getting anything decent will be very slim.

 Can I choose the location for my portrait?

-While suggesting locations can be helpful in terms of conveying the kinds of setting you favour, if you’re working with a professional photographer and the choice of location is an option - it’s generally better to let them decide.
-The reason being is that experienced professionals will often have a signature style to their work which they’ve spent years developing.
+While suggesting locations can be helpful in terms of conveying the kinds of setting you favour for a portrait, if you’re working with a creative photographer (as opposed to a technical photographer) and the choice of location is an option - it’s generally better to let the photographer decide.
+The reason being is that creative photographers usually have a signature style which they’ve developed of many years.
 In order to maintain this style they will need to control certain elements, such as the the time of day for the shoot, the camera lens they’ll use and the choice of location.

 There can also be many technical reasons why a location may or may not work - for example, lighting conditions for landscape photography are usually not favourable for portrait photography.
 For these reasons, even experienced editors in the world of fashion magazines will leave such decisions in the hands of their photographers.